- CFMMEU, Brendan Holl, Justin Hobson

-The ABCC is alleging CFMMEU officials Brendan Holl, Justin Hobson and Mikel Dacko organised and took part in unlawful pickets, contravened right of entry laws, and engaged in coercive conduct at three Newcastle building sites, including a high school and TAFE campus.
+The ABCC is alleging CFMMEU officials Brendan Holl and Justin Hobson contravened right of entry laws and engaged in coercive conduct at three Newcastle building sites, including a high school and TAFE campus.

-At the San Clemente High School and Newcastle TAFE sites it’s alleged up to 30 men wearing CFMMEU hoodies and waving banners picketed the sites and intimidated Wheeler Cranes’ workers.
+At the San Clemente High School and Newcastle TAFE sites it’s alleged up to 30 men wearing CFMMEU hoodies and waving banners protested at the sites and intimidated Wheeler Cranes’ workers.

 While at the Kooragang Coal Terminal site police were called to attend when union officials refused to leave.

-In its statement of claim filed in the Federal Court, the ABCC alleges:
+In its amended statement of claim filed in the Federal Court on 15 October 2021, the ABCC alleges:

-- On 18 October 2018, Mr Holl, Mr Hobson and Mr Dacko and others blocked access to the Kooragang Coal Terminal.
-Mr Holl told site representatives the picketers would not leave until the Wheeler Cranes’ crane was removed from the site.
+- On 18 October 2018, Mr Holl, Mr Hobson and others blocked access to the Kooragang Coal Terminal.
+Mr Holl told site representatives the protesters would not leave until the Wheeler Cranes’ crane was removed from the site.